Coupling of plasmons to the two-magnon continuum in antiferromagnets: Magnon-plasmon coupling

-weighed by the interaction vertex.
-The spin-zero two-magnon DOS therefore plays an important role in determining the plasmon self-energy.
-For the antiferromagnetic models considered here, the edges of the spin-zero two-magnon DOS are given by $2\varepsilon_{\mathrm{min}}$ and $2\varepsilon_{\mathrm{max}}$, where $\varepsilon_{\mathrm{min}}=\sqrt{K(K+2zJ)}$ and $\varepsilon_\mathrm{max}=K+zJ$, with $z$ the number of nearest neighbors.
+with $z$ the number of nearest neighbors.
 Importantly, at the upper edge of the continuum a Van Hove singularity in the spin-zero two-magnon DOS is located, which is related to the pair creation of magnons on the Brillouin zone boundary.
 We show the spin-zero two-magnon DOS in \subfigref{fig:rutile}{(a)} and \subfigref{fig:cuprate}{(a)} for the Rutile and quasi-2D AFM respectively.

 It is important to take into account that higher-order magnon-magnon interactions will renormalize the plasmon self-energy, since the two excited magnons are close to each other in real space and will thus interact through magnon-magnon interactions.
 The main effect of this interaction is to cut the Van Hove singularity at the Brillouin zone edge.
-We take this broadening into account by introducing a finite magnon lifetime, $\varepsilon_{\bm k} \rightarrow \varepsilon_{\bm k}-\ii \gamma$, where $\gamma=0.1\varepsilon_{\mathrm{max}}$ is chosen to reproduce the broadening calculated through many-body theory in the context of Raman scattering \cite{canaliTheoryRamanScattering1992}.
-Note that the magnon-magnon interaction will also induce a small energy shift, which we neglect here.
+We take this broadening into account by introducing a finite magnon lifetime, $\varepsilon_{\bm k} \rightarrow \varepsilon_{\bm k}-\ii \kappa$, where $\kappa=0.1\varepsilon_{\mathrm{max}}$ is chosen to reproduce the broadening calculated through many-body theory in the context of Raman scattering \cite{canaliTheoryRamanScattering1992}.
+The magnon-magnon interaction will also induce a small energy shift, which we neglect here.

 The plasmon self-energy is derived perturbatively, and thus assumes that the magnon-plasmon coupling is small.
 This is however not a straightforward requirement, since the plasmon self-energy is strongly enhanced due to the Van Hove singularity at the zone boundary.
 We therefore additionally require that the plasmon self-energy is smaller than the plasmon energy, i.e., $|\Sigma_{\bm q}(\epsilon)|<\epsilon$.
 We enforce this requirement by choosing a suitably small coupling constant $g$.
-Beyond the perturbative limit, i.e., if $|\Sigma_{\bm q}(\epsilon)|>\epsilon$, this system should instead by treated in the strong-coupling regime \cite{verresenAvoidedQuasiparticleDecay2019}.
+Beyond the perturbative limit, i.e., if $|\Sigma_{\bm q}(\epsilon)|>\epsilon$, this system is in the deep-strong coupling regime \cite{friskkockumUltrastrongCouplingLight2019}.
+Here, the perturbative expansion we perform breaks down, and a many-body approach is needed \cite{verresenAvoidedQuasiparticleDecay2019}.